in Kansas City

 What is a ligament?

 Ligaments are the structures responsible for connecting bone to bone.
 They are made of mostly collagen and are involved in maintaining the stability of a joint.
 When a ligament is injured, this is known as a sprain.
 There are three grades of sprains.
 A grade I sprain involves stretching of the ligament with tiny microscopic tears.
 A grade II sprain is a tear of the ligament that is not the full thickness.
-Grade III sprains are when the ligament tears in half which are also known as a rupture.
+Grade III sprains are ligament tears that are greater than 50% of the width of the ligament.
 Common sites of sprains include the elbow (UCL), knee (MCL, meniscus, and ACL), and ankle.

 What causes a ligament tear?